-As a player and Club Captain, Benali was regularly involved in community affairs in Southampton and continued to be involved following retiring by becoming a patron of a Saints community programme.
-Franny is currently a key figure with the Saints Foundation that works within the community and is committed to ensuring the power of football can have a lasting impact in the local and regional districts.
+As a player and Club Captain, Benali was regularly involved in community affairs in Southampton and continued to be involved following retirement by becoming a patron of a Saints community programme.
+Franny is currently a key figure with Saints Foundation, who work within the community and are committed to ensuring the power of football can have a lasting impact in the local and regional areas.

-In 2014, Franny carried out his first Ultra endurance challenge for Cancer Research UK – completing a 1,000 mile run during August and September 2014.
-Over the three weeks Franny had to run to all 20 Premier League grounds – his efforts raising over £265,000.
-As a result he became the first recipient to be presented the Barclays Spirit of the Game award in December 2014.
+In August and September 2014, Franny carried out his first Ultra endurance challenge for Cancer Research UK, completing a 1,000 mile run over three weeks visiting all 20 Premier League grounds, his efforts raising over £265,000.
+As a result he became the first recipient of the Barclays Spirit of the Game award in December 2014.